robotic-vision-lab/ABB-Robot-Unity-Simulation/README.md

 ### Bin Picking

 The robot can perform a bin-picking task within the BinPicking scene.
-To enable simulation, execute the following steps:
+To enable the simulation, execute the following steps:

 1. While in Play Mode, click on "abb_new" in the Hierarchy tab on the left.
 2. In the Inspector window, clicking the "Next Target" button will highlight a